 Given the chance, the tai chi long pole is the one weapon that is best to buy in person.
 The variations in quality and straightness are usually pretty big.
 That being said, there are a few online places where we have had great success and received some really beautiful tai chi long poles in the mail.
 So let me start with what you should look for when you buy a tai chi long pole if you are lucky enough to have a vendor or school near you.
 Then we will includes some good online resources too.

-The main things to consider before you buy a tai chi long pole are straightness, feel or smoothness, thickness, and length.
-Because long poles are staffs made from waxwood, they can vary in how straight they are, the number of knots they have, the change in thickness from the base to the tip, and smoothness.
+The main things to consider to buy a tai chi long pole are straightness, feel or smoothness, thickness, and length.
+Because long poles are staffs made from wax wood, they can vary in how straight they are, the number of knots they have, the change in thickness from the base to the tip, and smoothness.
 They are best bought in person or from specific martial arts vendors.

-The 4 main reasons to but your tai chi long pole in person:
+The 4 main reasons to buy your tai chi long pole in person:

 By it’s very nature white wax wood is not perfect, but you don’t want it to be.
 The rough finish, the pliability, are all part of the training.
 However, a curved pole does not work well because it does not transmit the correct quiver down the length of the pole and can break.

 Simply lay the pole on the ground and roll it in the same way you would test out a pool stick and make sure it isn’t wonky.